Bisphosphonates (Intravenous/IV)

 Bisphosphonates are medicines used to treat bone diseases such as osteoporosis and Paget’s disease.
 Zoledronate (brand name Aclasta) and pamidronate (brand name Pamisol) are the most commonly prescribed intravenous bisphosphonates in Australia.

-In Paget’s disease, the accelerated formation of abnormal bone causes deformity and pain.
-Bisphosphonate medicines can help reduce these symptoms.
+In Paget’s disease, the formation of abnormal bone causes deformity and pain.
+Bisphosphonate medicines can help this.

 How do they work?